JustFiesta/ansible-course/README.md

 Recepie for certain host groups, ordered from first to last.

 They are composed from plays (map of host-tasks).
+In plays modules are used (eg. copy, service, etc.)

 eg. `ansible-playbook playbooks/ping.yml`